aspose-html/aspose-html-reference-tutorials/html/english/java/configuring-environment/configure-fonts/_index.md

 - **Do I need a license?** A temporary Aspose license removes evaluation limits; a full license is required for production.
 - **Where should my custom fonts be placed?** In a folder referenced by `FontsLookupFolder`, e.g., a `fonts` directory next to your project.
 - **Can I customize PDF output?** Yes—use `PdfSaveOptions` to tweak page size, margins, and more.

+## How to Use Aspose.HTML for Font Configuration
+Below we’ll explain why font handling matters, how to apply custom CSS, and how to **use temporary license** to unlock full functionality while you test the solution.

 ## Prerequisites
 Before we get started, make sure you have the following: